book/dumbbackup/README.md

 * **A single script, all-included**

-  Although the logic of `dumbbackup` is now split over multiple modules, you only have one script to download and install to use it.
+  Although the program logic is now split over multiple modules, you only have one script (`dumbbackup`)  to download and install to be able to use it.

 * **Few dependencies**